mihai93/Rubiklarm/README.md

 Attempt to port Rubiklarm from Kit Kat to Marshmallow

 ## Problems
-- OpenCV has issues running on Nexus 5 and or/Marshmallow
+- OpenCV has issues running on Nexus 5 and/or Marshmallow
 - Need to look at alternative libarries to OpenCV